 As an online journal, we have flexibility in manuscript length.
 Generally, articles are between 2,000 and 7,000 words.
 If you have questions about your idea for a submission, reach out to the editorial leadership team (firstname.lastname@example.org).

-All manuscripts follow the Publication Manual of the American Psychological Association (7th edition; APA, 2020) unless noted in the JSAI Style Guide.
+All manuscripts follow the Publication Manual of the American Psychological Association (7th edition; APA, 2020).

-Inquiry in Action manuscripts describe one or more components of the inquiry process.
+Inquiry in Action describes one or more components of the inquiry process.
 Manuscripts must portray research-based practice; topics may include co-curricular planning, measurement of student learning and development, or strategic planning and organizational change.
 The editorial leadership team welcomes authors whose work may result in a short series of articles (two to four), which would be published across issues.
 The structure may vary depending on the focus.
 Authors should consider (a) briefly summarizing key literature; (b) describing the problem and practice; (c) discussing planning, development, implementation, and resources; (d) sharing results and implications; and (e) reflecting on lessons learned.
-Typically, these manuscripts follow APA (2020; 7th ed.) guidelines (Sections 1.1 - 1.5).
+These manuscripts typically follow APA (2020; 7th ed.) guidelines (Sections 1.1 - 1.5).